-GnRH-agonist galutran $^{I\!\!R}$ .
-Granulosa cells The cells that constitutes the wall of a follicle in the ovary. hCG human Chorion Gonadotropin.
+Estradiol Female sex hormone produced in the ovary.
+Stimulates growth of the endometrium.
+ET Embryo Transfer, transfer of a blastocyst to the endometrial cavity.
+Fertilisation rate The fraction of oocytes that become fertilised.
+Fertility The ability to become pregnant.
+Follicle A fluid-filled 'pocket' in the ovary that contains an oocyte.
+Fragments Small waste particles that may occur when the cells in an early embryo divide.
+FSH Follicle Stimulating Hormone.
+Stimulates the ovaries so they produce follicles/oocytes.
+GnRH-agonist Gonadotropin Releasing Hormone agonist or analogue.
+Hormones that prevent the pitu- itary gland from secreting FSH and LH.
+The key function is to prevent premature ovula- tion before the oocyte pick-up.
+Examples: Synarela®, Gonapeptyl®, Suprefact®, Supre- cur®, Zoladex® and Decapeptyl®.
+GnRH-antagonist Gonadotropin Releasing Hormone antagonist.
+Hormones that prevent the pituitary gland from secreting its LH ovulation induction signal.
+The key function is to prevent prema- ture ovulation before the oocyte pick-up.
+Examples: Fyremadel®, Cetrotide®, Or- galutran®.
+Granulosa cells The cells that constitutes the wall of a follicle in the ovary. hCGhuman Chorion Gonadotropin.
 A pregnancy hormone.
 Is very similar to LH and may be used to induce final oocyte maturation.
-ICSI IntraCytoplasmic Sperm Injection.
+ICSIIntraCytoplasmic Sperm Injection.
 Mikroinjection of a sperm cell into the oocyte.
-Implantation rate The proportion of embryos that implant in the endometrium and produce a gestational sac.
+Implantation rate The proportion of transferred blastocysts that implant in the endometrium and produce a gestational sac.
 Incubator A 'box' where temperature, air composition and humidity can be kept constant and tightly controlled.
 It is used for culturing embryos in the laboratory.
 IUI IntraUterine Insemination, insemination in the womb.
 IVF In Vitro Fertilisation.
 LH Luteinising Hormone.
 Is important for follicle maturation and is the hormone that induces final oocyte maturation and ovulation.
 Morula An embryo with so many cells that it resembles a mulberry.
 Nucleus The central part of the cell that contains the cell's genetic information.
-OHSS Ovarian HyperStimulation Syndrome.
+OHSSOvarian HyperStimulation Syndrome.
 Oocyte Egg-cell, approximately 0.12 mm in diameter.
-Pregnancy rate Proportion af pregnancies per oocyte pick-up or embryo transfer.
+Pregnancy rate Proportion af pregnancies per oocyte pick-up or blastocyst transfer.
 Progesterone A hormone that is produced in the ovary after ovulation.
-Progesterone is important for preparing the endometrium to recieve an early embryo.
+Progesterone is important for preparing the endometrium to recieve a blastocyst.
 Pronuclei Early nuclei.
 Nuclear material in an egg cell.
 After fertilisation 2 pronuclei can be seen, one from the egg and one from the sperm cell.
-Scanning always performed transvaginally.
-Spermatozoa Sperm cell, approximately 5 μm in diameter.
+Scanning Spermatozoa Sperm cell, approximately 5 μm in diameter.
 TESA Testiculær Sperm Aspiration.
 Aspiration of sperm cells directly from the testicles.
 Zona pellucida The 'shell' (zona pellucida) surrounding the oocyte.
 It is within the boundary of this shell that the first cell divisions take place.
-When the embryo reaches the blastocyst stage the cells in the embryo 'hatch' and break out of through the shell.
+When the embryo reaches the blastocyst stage the cells in the blastocyst 'hatch' and break out of through the shell. and date of the diagram of the diagr